Johann Friedrich Overbeck: Art studies

+Career

 He left for Rome, where he arrived in 1810, carrying his half-finished canvas of Christ's Entry into Jerusalem.
-Rome became for 59 years the centre of his labor.
+Rome became the centre of his labor for 59 years.
 He was joined by a company of like-minded artists, including Peter von Cornelius, Friedrich Wilhelm Schadow and Philipp Veit, who jointly housed in the old Franciscan convent of Sant'Isidoro, and became known among friends and enemies by the descriptive epithet of Nazarenes.
 Their precept was hard and honest work and holy living; they eschewed the antique as pagan, the Renaissance as false, and built up a severe revival on simple nature and on the serious art of Perugino, Pinturicchio, Francesco Francia and the young Raphael.
 The characteristics of the style thus educed were nobility of idea, precision and even hardness of outline, scholastic composition, with the addition of light, shade and colour, not for allurement, but chiefly for perspicuity and completion of motive.
 Overbeck in 1813 joined the Roman Catholic Church, and thereby he believed that his art received Christian baptism.
+It has been suggested that the Nazarenes should be considered a special branch of German Romanticism.